 Depending on your state laws, a policy may be required.
 There are certain industries and jobs where a policy is required — for example, if your business is seeking a contract with the government.
 If you suspect an employee is under the influence, you'll likely want to ask them to submit to a drug test.
 However, if you do not have a policy in place, you will not be able to do so.

-What if you’re not legally obligated to have a policy?
+What if you're not legally obligated to have a policy?
 You still should, for one very important reason.
-While having a drug-free workplace policy is important largely to give you the right to test, it’s also necessary to protect you as an employer.
+While having a drug-free workplace policy is important largely to give you the right to test, it's also necessary to protect you as an employer.
 Having a policy concisely laid out means an employee is less likely to take legal action against you should you decide to require them to submit to a test in the future.
 For the same reason, as the Substance Abuse and Mental Health Services Administration explains, you may want to seek legal counsel as you craft your policy.
 This will protect you against an employee attempting to accuse you an invasion of privacy, discrimination, defamation, and wrongful discharge.

 Always be sure you use your policy fairly and consistently, holding everyone accountable to the same rules and requirements.
 You should also be sure you're keeping in line with civil rights and workers' rights laws at the local, state, and federal level.
 Know that whether or not your business is required to have a policy in place, depending on the state you live in, you might be rewarded for having one.
 To help encourage businesses to have a policy and program, some states have laws allowing businesses who do so to receive workers’ compensation insurance premium credits.